Edit this page

 config

-property in eas.jsonTo use the custom build config, you must add the config
+property in eas.jsonTo use the custom build config, add the config

 Let's create a new build profile called test